 An old year has come to an end and a new year begun.

-In the days and hours leading up to midnight on Silversterabend Germans will wish each other Einen guten Rutsch, 'A Good Slide' into the New Year.
+In the days and hours leading up to midnight on Silvesterabend Germans will wish each other "Einen guten Rutsch".
+"A Good Slide" into the New Year.

-As lead is poisonous the sets have recently been banned in Germany, and 'Bleigiessen fans', which is most Germans, have for some years before the ban been urged to use pure wax, bees wax for example, or tin to continue with their annual tradition.
+As lead is poisonous sets using lead have been banned in Germany, and "Bleigiessen fans", which is most Germans, have for some years before the ban been urged to use pure wax, bees wax for example, or tin, to continue their annual tradition.

-Another tradition rarely missed is a fourteen minute black and white TV program A Dinner For One, an obscure 1963 German production of a 1920's British slapstick comedy which most Britons know nothing about but, subtitled and in English, is cult New Year's Eve viewing in Germany.
+Another tradition rarely missed is a fourteen minute black and white TV program A Dinner For One, an obscure 1963 German production of a 1920's British slapstick comedy that most Britons know nothing about but, subtitled and in English, is cult New Year's Eve viewing in Germany.

-With its catch phrases "The same procedure as last year, Madam?", and "The same procedure as every year, James", festivities come to a halt for eighteen minutes, while everyone watches a ninetieth birthday dinner party set in an old English mansion.
+Its catchphrases "The same procedure as last year, Madam?", and "The same procedure as every year, James", bring festivities to a halt for eighteen minutes as everyone watches a ninetieth birthday dinner party set in an old English mansion.

 While the evening meal is usually shared with family or friends as eating in the company of those closest symbolized protection from demons in times gone by.

 And a few of the others are:

 A little of everything on the plate must be left until midnight has passed as this should ensure a year with enough to eat, while some things must not find their way onto either a New Year's Eve or New Year's Day table.